Louis-Aime/Milesian-calendar-VBA/README.md

 * MILESIAN_MONTH_END : works like MONTH.END.
 * MILESIAN_MONTH_SHIFT : works like MONTH.SHIFT.

+### DATE_SHIFT
+Date, the date after a duration
+* StartDate, start date...
+* Shift: a duration in decimal days to add to the date.
+Target date will be before start date if Shift is negative.

+### DURATION
+A number of decimal days between two dates.
+Negative if begin date is after end date.
+* Begin date
+* End date

 ### MILESIAN_IS_LONG_YEAR (Year)
 Boolean, whether the year is long (366 days) or not.
 * Year, the year in question.